starmaid/starmaid.github.io/blog/_posts/2022-05-08-pulseofexploration.md

 **July 2019**

-- Was talking about the [Deep Space Network](https://en.wikipedia.org/wiki/NASA_Deep_Space_Network) and the [Pulse of Exploration](https://vimeo.com/93420747) with my friends on the Mars Helicopter team who went down to JPL.
+- Was talking about the [Deep Space Network](https://en.wikipedia.org/wiki/NASA_Deep_Space_Network) with my friends on the Mars Helicopter team who went down to JPL.
-- While talking to different friend about visualizing data in cool and fun ways.
-Reminded of DSN.
+- A friend brough up the [Pulse of Exploration](https://vimeo.com/93420747) while talking about visualizing data in cool and fun ways.
 - Found a project blog post about polling DSN Now.
 (Can't find it anymore).

 **Oct 2020**